Trainings, Workshops, and Consulting

 -diversity, inclusion, equity, justice, and anti-racism

 -working with refugee and immigrant communities

-Past presentations and co-presentations include talks or workshops at Harvard University, Harvard Medical School, McLean Hospital, Boston Children’s Hospital, Massachusetts Institute of Technology, William James College, University of Rhode Island, Florida International University, University of Vermont, Marquette University, Grinnell College, Ascentria Care Alliance, International Institute of New England, Watercourse Counseling Center (Minnesota), Mt Hope Family Center/University of Rochester, International Society for Traumatic Stress Studies, Association for Behavioral and Cognitive Therapies, US Department of Health & Human Services Office of Refugee Resettlement, National Child Traumatic Stress Network All-Network Conference, Chelsea Public School System, Somerville High School, Milford High School, and the Boston Public School System.
+Past presentations and co-presentations include talks or workshops at Harvard University, Harvard Medical School, McLean Hospital, Boston Children’s Hospital, Massachusetts Institute of Technology, William James College, University of Rhode Island, Mount Holyoke College, Florida International University, University of Vermont, Marquette University, Grinnell College, University of Michigan Health/Michigan Medicine, Ascentria Care Alliance, International Institute of New England, Watercourse Counseling Center (Minnesota), Mt Hope Family Center/University of Rochester, International Society for Traumatic Stress Studies, Association for Behavioral and Cognitive Therapies, US Department of Health & Human Services Office of Refugee Resettlement, National Child Traumatic Stress Network All-Network Conference, Chelsea Public School System, Somerville High School, Milford High School, and the Boston Public School System.

 If you are interested in potentially having me and/or my colleagues come speak, train, or consult with members of your organization, please feel free to contact me!

 I am currently the Course Director of the McLean Hospital/Harvard Medical School Seminar Series in Diversity, Inclusion, and Multicultural Psychology.
 This is a comprehensive training series for current McLean Hospital/Harvard Medical School Psychology Interns in their last year of clinical psychology doctoral training.